-Born Gerald James in Brixton, South East London, Jess won the equivalent of The X Factor of its day, the Oh-Boy show.
+Born Gerald James in Brixton, South East London, actor Jess Conrad won the equivalent of The X Factor of its day, the Oh-Boy show.
 Jack Good was the producer, the Simon Cowell of his era, and who also produced Wham and Boy Meets Girl.

 Voted England’s “Most Popular Male Singer” in the 1961 NME Annual Poll, teen idol Jess had a lucrative contract with Decca.
-His hit records included Mystery Girl, Cherry Pie, and Hey Little Girl in your Powder Blue.
+Jess Conrad hit records included Mystery Girl, Cherry Pie, and Hey Little Girl in your Powder Blue.
 When he would later achieve cult status, Kenny Everett included his song This Pullover, on green vinyl The World’s Worst Record Show.

-During his heyday, Jess played the London Palladium, Wembley Pool and went on to tour around the globe with fellow British and American rock ‘n’ roll and pop stars of the day including, Eddie Cochran, Gene Vincent, Brenda Lee, Billy Fury, Marty Wilde, Joe Brown, Eden Kane and Johnny Kidd to name a few.
+During his heyday, Jess played the London Palladium, and Wembley Pool and went on to tour around the globe with fellow British and American rock ‘n’ roll and pop stars of the day including, Eddie Cochran, Gene Vincent, Brenda Lee, Billy Fury, Marty Wilde, Joe Brown, Eden Kane, and Johnny Kidd to name a few.

-On the silver screen, Jess had a small role in Follow a Star with Norman Wisdom and before long he reached leading man status.
-Jess starred in Rag Doll with Hermione Baddeley, The Queen’s Guards with Raymond Massey and cult hit Konga with Michael Gough.
+On the silver screen, Jess Conrad had a small role in Follow a Star with Norman Wisdom and before long he reached leading man status.
+Jess starred in Rag Doll with Hermione Baddeley, The Queen’s Guards with Raymond Massey, and cult hit Konga with Michael Gough.
 One of his proudest achievements was his role as Barney Lee in The Boys, a gritty crime drama helmed by top director Sydney J.Furie with a soundtrack by The Shadows.

-Jess also guested on various top TV shows of the day including Dixon of Dock Green, Armchair Theatre, Space 1999, Are you Being Served? and as Philip Bailey on Crossroads.
+Jess also guested on various top TV shows of the day including Dixon of Dock Green, Armchair Theatre, Space 1999, Are you Being Served? and Philip Bailey on Crossroads.

 Into the 1970’s Jess continued to make records for Decca, Columbia, Pye, and President labels and turned his talents to musical theatre.
-Jess received rave reviews as Jesus in Godspell and originated the role of Joseph in Joseph & His Amazing Technicolor Dreamcoat, which broke box office records at the time as a smash hit.
+Jess Conrad received rave reviews as Jesus in Godspell and originated the role of Joseph in Joseph & His Amazing Technicolor Dreamcoat, which broke box office records at the time as a smash hit.
 Bill Kenwright credits Jess as earning him his first million pounds!

-In the 1990s Jess found a new legion of fans as he starred with Jim Davidson in the bawdy pantomime, Sinderella, which went on a sell-out nationwide tour.
+In the 1990s Jess Conrad Joseph found a new legion of fans as he starred with Jim Davidson in the bawdy pantomime, Sinderella, which went on a sell-out nationwide tour.
 Jess also guested on The Generation Game where he’d often be ribbed by host Jim for his singing.
-On snooker quiz show Big Break, contestants were given a box set of Jess Conrad’s hit singles as a consolation prize!
+On the snooker quiz show Big Break, contestants were given a box set of Jess Conrad’s hit singles as a consolation prize!